Freezer Paper or English Paper Piecing

 - Motifs must be cut from a double layer of paper.

 - Cut two sheets of freezer paper.
-Lay one on top of the other, so the shiny side of the top one is against the paper side of the second one.
+Lay one on top of the other, so the shiny side of the top one is on the paper side of the second one.

 - Follow the first three steps up to basting, for Freezer Paper or English Paper Piecing to prepare the motif.